Public health intervention: Behavioural

 Interventions intended to change the behaviour of individuals can be especially challenging.
 One such form is health promotion, where education and media may be used to promote healthy behaviours, such as eating healthy foods (to prevent obesity), using condoms (to prevent the transmission of STDs), or stopping open defecation in developing countries (see for example in India the campaign Swachh Bharat Mission).

 The use of laws to criminalise certain behaviours can also be considered a public health intervention, such as mandatory vaccination programs and criminalisation of HIV transmission.
 However, such measures are typically controversial, particularly in the case of HIV criminalisation where there is evidence it may be counter productive.
 Laws which tax certain unhealthy products may also be effective, although also not without controversy, and are sometimes called a "sin tax".
 Examples include the taxation of tobacco products in the U.S. and New Zealand, and sugared drinks in the UK.

 Structural

 Structural interventions address underlying social, political, and economic determinants of health.
 These efforts often account for the influence of culture and societal values on health outcomes.
 Structural interventions promote public health by altering systemic conditions and social norms.
 Such efforts may involve institutional reforms, the redistribution of resources, and the expansion of healthcare accessibility.
 A key focus is reducing disparities resulting from unequal distributions of resources and power, with particular attention to improving health outcomes among marginalized populations.

+Educational

+Educational public health interventions address the "information gap" that many public health issues have.
+Specifically, they try to improve overall health systems by promoting the understanding of health-related behaviors and disease prevention, among other topics.
+With the advent of technology, these interventions oftentimes occur within digital formats as well as physical initiatives.
+Similar to other types of interventions, educational interventions can be done by governmental initiatives or NGOs.
+Some examples of educational interventions include: